lah7/gtk3-classic/README.md

 ---

 * Typeahead feature is restored.
 Recursive file search will not be ran automatically when you start typing.
 You can still search recursively by Left Alt + S shortcut.
 See https://gitlab.gnome.org/GNOME/gtk/issues/839.
 * "Other locations" button is removed from places sidebar.
 All mounted devices and drives are accessible directly.
+"Networks" button is added for browsing network shares.
 * Trash and XDG user directories (like Pictures, Downloads, Documents) are removed from places sidebar.
 You can add it as bookmarks.
 * File system button in places sidebar is labeled as "File System" instead of "Computer".